brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 This is an Administrator Panel for JP Project.
 It's available in 2 versions: Light and Full.
 See below the differences.

+# Several break changes

+The version ASP.NET Core 3.0 have changed a lot.
+So before upgrade read differences between light and full version.
+At the end it's the same project splited.

 # Installation

 If you know the differences between Light and Full.
 Check the installation instructions below.
-If wanna understand check [Presentation](#presentation) version.
+If wanna understand, check more here [Presentation](#presentation) version.

 ## Full Installation